-The VCU Department of Mechanical and Nuclear Engineering offers an accredited B.S. in Mechanical Engineering, including the option of obtaining a major concentration nuclear engineering.
+The VCU Department of Mechanical and Nuclear Engineering offers an accredited B.S. in Mechanical Engineering and a B.S. in Mechanical Engineering with a Nuclear Engineering Concentration.
 The curriculum for the freshman year is the same with or without the nuclear concentration.
-A student may declare their intention to enter the nuclear concentration at any point during their undergraduate studies; however, most students will make this choice as they begin taking nuclear engineering courses in their sophomore year.
+A student may declare their intention to enter the nuclear concentration at any point during their undergraduate studies; however, most students will make this choice as they begin taking nuclear engineering courses in the fall of their sophomore year.

 View up-to-date information on degree requirements and curriculum:

 Curriculum sequence flowcharts for both degree options can be found at the links below.
 These flowcharts are applicable based on the semester and year of a student's initial enrollment in engineering.
 This is referred to as the bulletin year.
 Refer to the VCU Bulletins for official graduation requirements.
 Select a bulletin year below to review the diagram.

 Fall 2017 - Spring 2018

 - ME Mechanical Course Sequence Chart Fall 2015 - Spring 2016

 - ME Nuclear Track Course Sequence Fall 2015 - Spring 2016